Otaiki1/metacrafters-intermediate-solidity/README.md

 Once the code is compiled, you can deploy the contract by clicking on the “Deploy & Run Transactions” tab in the left-hand sidebar.
 Select the “MyToken” contract from the dropdown menu, and then click on the “Deploy” button.

 Once the contract is deployed, you can interact with it by calling the mint, burn, and transfer functions.
-Click on the “OtaikiToken” contract in the left-hand sidebar, and then click on the function you want to call.
+Click on the “ERC20” contract in the left-hand sidebar, and then click on the function you want to call.
 Finally, click on the “transact” button to execute the function.
 ## Authors

 Otaiki Sadiq